-There’s always been consensus that vegetarian diets tend to be more wholesome than food diets that rely heavily on meat.
-But we may only be starting to learn exactly how much fitter they’re.
+There’s always been a consensus that vegetarian diets tend to be more wholesome than food diets that rely heavily on meat.
+But we may only be starting to learn exactly how much fitter there.

 Experts state, in actuality, we may be reaping the advantages of eating plant-based foods.

 “We have just been doing some calculations looking at the question how much can we reduce mortality [by] altering toward a healthy, more plant-based diet — not

 fundamentally completely vegetarian — and our estimates are [that] about one-fifth of deaths could be averted, professor of epidemiology and nutrition at Harvard Medical School, said during a medical conference in Vatican City late last month.
 “That’s probably an underestimate, in addition to it doesn’t take into consideration the simple fact that obesity is crucial and we control for obesity.”

 The statement wasn’t surprising to nutritionists who talked to Healthline.

 “Absolutely not,” stated that a dietitian and spokeswoman for the California Academy of Nutrition and Dietetics.
 “We are what we eat.”
 “However, in fact, there is good evidence on the benefits of a vegetarian diet”